Typhoon Yinxing: Meteorological history

 At 05:00 PHT on November 4 (21:00 UTC on November 3), Yinxing moved into the Philippine Area of Responsibility, where PAGASA named it Marce.
 Microwave imaging revealed the development of a nascent microwave eye as Yinxing moved west-northwestward along the southwestern edge of a mid-level subtropical high, with the system being very compact and displaying a symmetrical and persistent CDO that obscured the circulation center.
 Early the next day, both the JMA upgraded it to a severe tropical storm, and the JTWC classified it as a minimal typhoon.
 Yinxing continued to slowly intensify in the Philippine Sea, with feeder bands wrapping more tightly into a symmetrical CDO and producing overshooting cloud tops.
 A pinhole eye also began to form, prompting the JMA to upgrade it to a typhoon at 00:00 UTC on November 5.
 The typhoon was slowly consolidating, featuring a 100 nmi CDO and a developing, ragged eye, while microwave imagery revealed a strong northeasterly surge through the Luzon and Taiwan Straits, with deep convection continuing to prevail despite the moderate southwesterly vertical wind shear.
 As it moved slowly west-northwestward, the typhoon's 20 nmi eye became more circular in shape as it approached northeastern Cagayan.

+Typhoon Yinxing at the second peak on november 9.

 On November 7, the JTWC reported that Yinxing had reached its peak intensity as a Category 4-equivalent super typhoon after reaching one-minute sustained winds of 130 kn, while the JMA indicated that Yinxing reached its peak intensity with 10-minute sustained winds of 95 kn and a central minimum pressure of 940 hPa.
 Later that day, Yinxing made landfall on Santa Ana, Cagayan on Luzon island, around 15:40 PHT (07:40 UTC).
 After crossing the Babuyan Channel, Yinxing made its second landfall in Sanchez Mira, Cagayan, also on Luzon, at 21:00 PHT (13:00 UTC).
 As the typhoon accelerated westward over the South China Sea, it weakened due to interactions with the terrain.
-Yinxing's 25 nmi cloud-filled eye became filled, while the spiral bands of convection continued to tightly wrap around the center, with deep convection beginning to organize into well-defined bands.
+Yinxing's 25 nmi cloud-filled eye became filled, while the spiral bands of convection continued to tightly wrap around the center.
+Deep convection started to beginning to organize into well-defined bands.
 The typhoon managed to overcome the dry air intrusion, leading to the redevelopment of a ragged CDO.
 It later developed into a more compact cold central cover with deepening overshooting cloud tops and a 19 nmi eye that became increasingly symmetrical and sharply defined.
 Yinxing restrengthened, featuring a 19 nmi oblong eye and an eye temperature of 11.8 C. As a result, the JTWC assessed the storm's winds to have reached 110 kn on November 9.